-Green Seal is a nonprofit organization whose mission is to transform the economy for a healthier, greener world.
-Green Seal sets leadership standards that aim to reduce, to the extent technologically and economically feasible, the environmental and health impacts throughout the lifecycle of products and services.
+Green Seal is a nonprofit organization whose mission is to use science-based programs to empower consumers, purchasers, and companies to create a more sustainable world.
+Green Seal sets leadership standards that aim to reduce, to the extent technologically and economically feasible, the environmental, health, and social impacts throughout the life-cycle of products, services, and companies.
 The standards may be used for conformity assessment, purchaser specifications, and public education.

-Green Seal offers certification of products and services in conformance with its standards.
+Green Seal offers certification of products, services, and companies in conformance with its standards.
 For additional information on Green Seal or any of its programs, contact:

-Green Seal 1001 Connecticut Avenue, NW, Suite 827 Washington, DC 20036-5525 (202) 872-6400 greenseal@greenseal.org www.greenseal.org
+Green Seal 1001 Connecticut Avenue, NW, Suite 827 Washington, DC 20036-5525 (202) 872-6400 • FAX (202) 872-4324 greenseal@greenseal.org greenseal.org

-GREEN SEAL® STANDARD FOR ENVIRONMENTAL INNOVATION, GS-20
+GREEN SEAL STANDARD FOR ENVIRONMENTAL INNOVATION, GS-20

-CONTENTS
+TABLE OF CONTENTS